KelvinVan1/MTG-Discord-Bot/README.md

 # MTG-Discord-Bot

 The MTG-Discord-Bot Utilizes Scryfall's api along with the Discord bot API in order to create a bot which is able to preform basic search functions either by name or by name and set.
-Fuzzy searching is also implemented and names for both the card names do not need to be exact.
+Fuzzy searching is also implemented and names for both the card names and set names so naming not need to be exact.
 Improvements to the design are expected as I have a couple of planned items that I wish to add to further flesh out the bot.
 Below are examples of how the bot works with the current commands that are possible within the system.

 # Adding the bot
 If you wish to add the bot to your own server there are two options you can take.